Overv/OOGL/README.md

 	git://github.com/Overv/OOGL.git
 	cd OOGL
-	premake4 (gmake/vs2008/vs2010/xcode)
+	premake4 gmake/vs2008/vs2010

-Included in the build directory are the latest build files for Linux (Makefiles), Mac OSX (XCode), and Windows (VS2010)
+Included in the build directory are the latest build files for Linux (makefiles) and Windows (VS2010).

 ## Sample